javadch2021/NodeJS-Server-Beginner/README.md

+Hello There
-Hello There, For running this project you have to install express.js by : 'npm install --save express' You have to install that library in the folder that the nodejs.js placed.
+For running this project you have to install express.js by : 'npm install --save express' You have to install that library in the folder that the nodejs.js placed.

 Then you can run it by : 'node nodejs.js'